-Where despite the heroic efforts of women from around the state, including Invisible Louisa, should there shouldn’t be much expectation that Senate Joint Resolution No. 4 (SJ4), House Joint Resolution No. 2 (HJ2), or House Joint Resolution No. 4 (HJ4) for the state of Virginia to Ratify the Equal Rights Amendment to the United States Constitution have any chance of making it out of these stacked committees.
+Where despite the heroic efforts of women from around the state, including Invisible Louisa, there shouldn’t be much expectation that Senate Joint Resolution No. 4 (SJ4), House Joint Resolution No. 2 (HJ2), or House Joint Resolution No. 4 (HJ4) for the state of Virginia to Ratify the Equal Rights Amendment to the United States Constitution has any chance of making it out of these committees.

-Unlike years past; where ERA died because of the rampant sexism and misogyny and visceral reactions against “uppity women,” and their white male privilege being threatened, it will die because they are scared.
-Their near defeat in the House of Delegates last year awoke something deep within their reptilian …. ahem authoritarian brains.
+Unlike years past; where ERA died because of the rampant sexism and misogyny and visceral reactions against “uppity women,” and their white male privilege being threatened, it will die because Republican’s are scared.
+Their near defeat in the House of Delegates last year awoke something deep within their reptilian & authoritarian brains.

-Where at a subconscious level they understand that their entire ideology and rationale for existence is being challenged, and after years of blind faith support from unengaged and willfully blind voters, they are from all appearances reacting like tyrannical dictators to the fact they have been exposed as populist frauds and tools of their benefactors, and are willing to do anything to avoid coming to terms with that reality.
+Where at a subconscious level they understand that their entire ideology and rationale for existence is being challenged, and after years of blind faith support from unengaged and willfully blind voters, they are from all appearances reacting like tyrannical dictators to the fact they have been exposed as tools of their benefactors and populist frauds, and are willing to do anything to avoid coming to terms with that reality.

-The first signs of their desperation will start on Martin Luther King day, where you should expect to see many important bills to die long before they reach the floor of either chamber.
-Like how SB 5 died by a party line Senate subcommittee vote to great fanfare.
+The first signs of their desperation started on Martin Luther King Day, where many important bills died long before they reach the floor of either chamber.
+Like SB 5 which died by a party line Senate subcommittee vote to great fanfare.

 One measure of depths of the Republican’s hypocrisy is how 7th Congressional District Congressman Dave Brat took time off from his busy schedule to show his “support” for the Senate Committee on Courts of Justice hearing after they killed Universal Background Checks for gun sales in Virginia.